maitrux/ev-charging-optimizer/README.md

 You can also replace these example files with your own files.

 The assignment requires a charging schedule array as output.
-The implementation additionally calculates the probability of reaching the target SoC.
-The probability can be output with option `--show-probability`.
+The implementation can additionally calculate and display the probability of reaching the target SoC with option `--show-probability`.

 Example output: